vfabing/vfabing.github.io/_posts/2019-10-10-blazor-what-is-blazor.markdown

 First let's see more precisly what is `Blazor WebAssembly`.
 As it's name implies, `Blazor` is relying on `Razor` syntax to generate your web application.
-As such, you will find yourself writing `.cshtml` and `.cs` files, as well as classical `.css` file for design.
+As such, you will find yourself writing `.razor` and `.cs` files, as well as classical `.css` file for design.

 An example of a `Blazor` component: